 Covington is a medium-sized city located in the state of Kentucky.
 With a population of 40,797 people and 15 constituent neighborhoods, Covington is the fifth largest community in Kentucky.
-Covington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Covington was built prior to World War II, making it one of the older and more historic cities in the country.

 Also of interest is that Covington has more people living here who work in computers and math than 95% of the places in the US.